 R/C input mode is used with a standard hobby Radio control transmitter and receiver, or a microcontroller using the same protocol.
 R/C mode is selected by setting switch 1 to the DOWN position and switch 2 to the UP position.
 If running from a receiver, it is necessary to obtain one or more servo pigtails and hook them up according to figure 5.1.
 If there are only motor drivers being used it is acceptable to power the receiver or microcontroller directly from the Sabertooth as shown.
+If the system also has to power servos or other 5v loads, we recommend a ParkBEC or a receiver battery pack, as shown in figure 5.2.
 If using a receiver pack, do not connect power to the 5V line of the Sabertooth because the maximum voltage it can tolerate is 6V.